Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ### Role of the 4th actuator

-In my current understanding, the 4th actuator (if the passive 4th axis is counted, it is axis 5), is meant to rotate a gripper or other endpoint tool.
+An optional 4th actuator (if the passive 4th axis is counted, it is axis 5), is meant to rotate a gripper or other endpoint tool.
 I. e., it is not meant to be used for positioning.
 The first three actuators are sufficient for positioning: axis 1 for the angle of a circle, axis 2 and 3 to define the distance from axis 1 and Z height:

 ![4axis_actuatorroles.png](/manual/configuration/4axis_actuatorroles.png)

 The optional 4th actuator (axis 5) position change (by rotating, XY is changing) is not taken into account to reach the G-Code cartesian coordinates.
 Instead, the middle axis coordinate of the 4th actuator is taken as endpoint, with additional G10 offsets of the tool (hotend, drill).
-This behaviour can be expanded in a future release, if necessary.
 The 4th actuator can be controlled by it's drive letter, but it (in this release) doesn't change XYZ cartesian coordinates in the firmware.
 If the tool has 0,0 XY offset from the 4th actuator, rotating it will not change the XY position, but only the orientation of the endpoint (rotation by Z axis).

 ### Construction

-As example a 3 axis palletize robot which can be found as R290 3 axis robot (a 4th actuator can be installed at the endpoint to be able to rotate the hotend):
+As example a 4 axis palletize robot which can be found as R290 3 axis robot (3 axes with actuators, 4 th passive axis):

 ![robot_3axispallet_measure_v2.png](/manual/configuration/robot_3axispallet_measure_v2.png)

-The first stepper drives axis 1 and results in the polar direction.
+The first stepper drives axis 1 and decides about the direction angle.
 Stepper 2 drives the first big arm.
 Stepper 3 changes the second big arm by a parallelogram construction, so arm 3 is rotated remotely.
-Stepper 4, if it exists, allows rotation of the endpoint around the Z axis and will change polar direction also if the tool has an XY offset from axis 4.
+Stepper 4, if it exists, allows rotation of the endpoint around a 5th Z axis.
 A 2-stage parallelogram based arm construction assures that the endpoint platform is always parallel to the base.

-Axis 2 and 3 (steppers 2 and 3) are connected to their arms and the angles are independent, because the following construction is used:
+Axis 2 and 3 are constructed as follows:

 ![4axisparallarm3_v4.png](/manual/configuration/4axisparallarm3_v4.png)
 Steppers 2 and 3 axes have the same axial position and form a parallogram with the arm2-arm3 joint and the thin supporting arm on the left.
 A stepper 2 / arm 2 angle changed doesn't change the arm3 angle and vice versa.
+The focus of the motors is low, below the arm construction, which is advantagous.

 The endpoint plate stays horizontal by the following construction :